Gauge dependence of momentum running in higher-derivative gravity: The framework

 where the new dimensionless couplings $\xi$ and $\lambda$ are related to the original ones according to

 In the latter form, we also neglected the topological Gauss-Bonnet term, which is irrelevant for our discussion.

 Quadratic gravity is perturbatively renormalizable \cite{Stelle:1976gc}, and that makes it an interesting candidate as a UV completion of general relativity.
-However, since it has 4-derivative kinetic terms for the gravitonal perturbations, it suffers from Ostrogradsky instability at the classical level \cite{Ostrogradsky:1850fid}, and has problems with, alternatively, unbounded energy spectrum, nonunitarity, or negative definite probabilities in its canonically quantized version \cite{Woodard:2015zca}.
-Recently, some approaches to solve this problem have been suggested (see, for example, \cite{Anselmi:2018ibi,Mannheim:2020ryw,Donoghue:2021eto, Salvio:2015gsi,Holdom:2015kbf}), and, in most cases, the price to be paid is a loss of microcausality at transplanckian scales.
+However, since the gravitonal perturbations have 4-derivative kinetic terms, the theory suffers from Ostrogradsky unbounded energy at the classical level \cite{Ostrogradsky:1850fid}.
+Surprisingly, it has been recently shown that an unbounded energy does not always lead to classical instability in higher derivative theories \cite{Deffayet:2023wdg,Held:2025fii}.
+This feature leads to an unbounded energy spectrum in the canonically quantized version of the theory, and to problems with unitarity, negative probabilities, or recovering classical gravitation when non-canonical quantizations are employed \cite{Woodard:2015zca}.
+In the past years, some alternative approaches toward a consistent quantization procedure have been suggested (see, for example, \cite{Anselmi:2018ibi,Mannheim:2020ryw,Donoghue:2021eto, Salvio:2015gsi,Holdom:2015kbf}).
+In most cases, the price to be paid is a loss of microcausality at transplanckian scales.

 In the second case of study, we consider conformal gravity, which is a kind of symmetry-enhanced version of quadratic gravity where, besides diffeomorphism invariance, the classical action is also symmetric under Weyl transformation $g_{\mu\nu}(x) \mapsto \Omega^2(x) g_{\mu\nu}$, with $\Omega^2(x)$ being a local scalar function.
 The action of conformal gravity is given by